brandon-m-wang/cs198-75/src/ios-hw/hw5.md

       BUT!!
 There's a twist because suddenly you feel the urge to want the app to split your shopping list into different categories (fruits, vegetables, etc.)
   - type: ps
+    paragraph: >-
-    paragraph: 'Add at least 4 more items to the shopping list and sort all items into at least 3 sections by wrapping elements within a list with Section(header: Text("category name")){}'
+      Add at least 4 more items to the shopping list and sort all items into at least 3 sections by wrapping elements within a List{} with Section(header:
+      Text("category name")){}

+      Here is an example:
+  - type: ibs
+    imageblock: /assets/images/carbon-10-.png
+  - type: ps
+    paragraph: Note that this code looks a little different from the code used previously in that I'm now using a ForEach statement inside the list.
+I would recommend creating an array for each individual section and iterating through each section's array separately.
 ---